initpy/go-book/hello.rst

 The notion of packages
 ----------------------
-A Go program is constructed as a "package", which may use facilities from other packages.
+A Go program is constructed as a "package", which may in turn use facilities from other packages.

 The statement ``package <something>`` (in our example: ``<something>`` is main) tells which package this file is part of.

 In order to print on screen the text "Hello, world..." we use a function called ``Printf`` that comes from the ``fmt`` package that we imported using the